 It is with Jack and Barbossa that I have the most issue.
 While both Depp and Rush are both as charming and compelling as always, their place within the story seems a little forced and hurried.
 For example, the flashback would appear to provide us with our first look at a younger Jack, his cocksure attitude and natural tendency towards the wheel of a ship.
 However, his abnormal, albeit amusing reactions to the narrative action do not fit these revelations.
 Salazar possesses a tangible vigour and desire for Jack’s demise, yet Jack never seems to realise his situation, refusing us to make any sort of connection to his survival.
 Of course, Depp is hilarious, but we should still care that he succeeds against Salazar, as we once did when he fought Barbossa in the original.
 Unfortunately, this doesn’t happen here, making him feel a bit superfluous, which is a shame.
 Depp is hugely charismatic and I’d like to see him return to the character once more.
 Whoever takes up the mantle of the inevitable sequel needs to imbue Jack with some narrative purpose: we should care for him, as well as find ourselves amused by his actions.

 Furthermore, Barbossa was easily the highlight of the previous films.
 A cantankerous, ever-fluctuating fre-enemy of Jack’s, Barbossa always provided some levity to the more serious character moments, providing a lively and mischievous back-and-forth quality to his relationship with Jack.
 However, here Barbossa is mostly left to his own devices, and without much of a crew to play off him, he again appears a little unnecessary to the story, added for the sake of alleviating the fans’ urges for more Barbossa and Jack wordplay.
-There are revelations made about his significance to the wider action that occurs, but these arrive a little too late for them to make any real sense: the context is flitted over, and thus the film fails to hit where it wants to in these areas.
+There are revelations made about his significant position within the wider action, but these arrive a little too late for them to make any real sense: the context is flitted over, and thus the film fails to hit where it wants to in these areas.
 Again, like with Depp, Rush is a delight to watch.
 But overall, his character doesn’t succeed as he has before, with flying pirate colours.

 The direction is also an oscillating album of hit-and-miss moments.
-Rønning and Sandberg, having directed the Oscar-nominated sea expedition drama Kon-Tiki, seemed like a perfect for this kind of ships-and-sails action.
+Rønning and Sandberg, having directed the Oscar-nominated sea expedition drama Kon-Tiki, seemed like a perfect fit for this kind of ships-and-sails action.
 Yet, as with a number of blockbusters, some sequences rely a little too heavily on computer generated effects, that blur the fluency of the action, provoking an immediate disconnect: one sequence, set at night and involving a fight across the cannons of two ships, really tests the senses in terms of being able to make out what is happening and who’s striking who.
 Nevertheless, scenes involving an undead shark attack and a surprisingly practical bank robbery that goes a little overboard from what was expected, truly accomplish the sense of adventure and wonder that the original captured like a battery in a bottle.
 These sorts of moments demonstrate how effectually Rønning and Sandberg utilise Depp’s vibrant mannerisms, with Jack flipping and sliding across the scenery like he’s found himself lost in a Chaplin farce: Depp is wonderful at physical comedy, particularly in these kinds of roles.

 In spite of this, as appears evident within this review, the film is still somewhat of a mixed bag.
 Its highlights, including the practicality of some action sequences and the introduction of interesting characters such as Carina and Salazar, do make it an enjoyable ride, and one I’d want to experience again.
 However, it is far from the intrepid and spontaneous brilliance of Verbinski’s original: Depp and Rush, still masterful in their craft, are misused within the film, and the action is often reduced to a cacophony of sound and visual impressions.
 I would like to see Depp and co. return for one more outing, to try and delineate from the now prevalent formula that has been overcooked these past few films.
 In order to achieve this, a return to simplicity, away from the jargon and exposition of these mythological MacGuffin quests, would be welcomed and effective.
 There are still historically infamous pirates such as Anne Bonny and Henry Avery that could be explored, grounded in reality in order to contrast and conflict wonderfully with Depp’s Jack Sparrow, a less than conservative depiction of criminal piracy.
 This kind of streamlining, cutting out unnecessary sub-plots and side characters, would benefit the franchise and take it into the high seas of action-adventure hits.
 As of now, though, The Curse of the Black Pearl is the only Pirates movie to hit the same crowd-rousing and innocently gratifying statures of classics such as Indiana Jones and The Goonies.
 Salazar’s Revenge, on the other hand, just misses the X on the map, veering a little too close to tamer waters.